A Deep Reinforcement Learning Approach for Solving the Traveling Salesman Problem with Drone: Literature Review

 \subsection{Learning Methods to Solve Routing Problems}

 Recently reinforcement learning has received increased attention for solving routing problems.
-Starting from \citet{bello2016neural}, which uses Pointer Networks \citep{vinyals2015pointer} to solve TSP, learning methods have shown comparable results with optimization heuristics.
-For instance, \citet{dai2017learning} proposed a novel graph embedding structure trained with DQN algorithm \citep{mnih2013playing} to solve a group of combinatorial optimization problems including TSP.
+Starting from \citet{bello2016neural}, which used Pointer Networks \citep{vinyals2015pointer} to solve TSP, learning methods have shown comparable results with optimization heuristics.
+For instance, \citet{dai2017learning} proposed a novel graph embedding structure to learn Q-function using DQN algorithm \citep{mnih2013playing} to solve a group of combinatorial optimization problems, including TSP.

+To directly learn the routing policies, the encoder-decoder structure has been a common choice for many studies.
+The encoder is a neural network with the primary goal to learn the graph representation given some input.
+The output of the encoder is passed to the decoder, a neural network that learns routing policy given the current state of the graph.
+Different neural network architectures have been proposed both for encoder and decoder, including fully attention-based models and LSTM-based models \citep{bogyrbayeva2022learning}.
+The attention mechanism is a technique that aims to find the most critical parts between inputs or between inputs and outputs.
+On the other hand, LSTM is a type of recurrent neural network that is designed to retain memories of both long and short-term dependencies in a sequence.

-A series of research \citep{vinyals2015pointer, nazari2018reinforcement, kool2018attention} has shown that end-to-end learning approaches are viable options for solving routing problems.
-In particular, \citet{kool2018attention} demonstrated that Attention Model (AM), which leverages several layers of multi-head attention to learn representations of nodes, outperforms previous models, which rely on simpler representation models, for example, the model from \citet{nazari2018reinforcement} which uses a single layer of single-head attention.
+A series of research \citep{vinyals2015pointer, nazari2018reinforcement, kool2018attention} has shown that end-to-end learning, where only machine learning methods are applied, is a viable option for solving routing problems.
+In particular, \citet{kool2018attention} demonstrated that the Attention Model (AM), which leverages several layers of multi-head attention to learn representations of nodes, outperforms previous models, which rely on simpler representation models, for example, the model from \citet{nazari2018reinforcement} which used a single layer of single-head attention.
 This observation was consistent across several classes of routing problems and also with findings in natural language processing \citep{vaswani2017attention, devlin2018bert}.

 At each step of prediction, however, the decoder of AM conditions only on the current location of the vehicle and the current state of nodes and ignores the sequence of actions it has made in the past.
-Such conditional independence is sensible for single-vehicle routing problems in which the ordering of past actions is irrelevant for future actions.
+Such conditional independence is sensible for single-vehicle routing problems in which the ordering of past actions is irrelevant to future actions.
 However, it is not well-suited for problems like TSP-D requiring coordination among multiple vehicles.